Thrasherop/data_strucutres_tutorial/stacks.md

 One common use for a stack is to keep track of history.
 Have you ever used ctrl + z to undo a change in a text editor?
 If yes (which it probably is) then you've interacted with a stack.
 In a text editor, every change is pushed into a stack.
 Then when you hit the undo button, it just pops the end off the stack and undoes that change.
 It is an O(1) operation.
 The stack is an incredible way of tracknig history.

 Have you ever had a function call itself?
 Letting it do that forever will result in an error called `stack overflow`.
-Your function callback is tracked in a stack, and when you recurse down a function too many times, that stick fills up and then overflows.
+Your function callback is tracked in a stack, and when you recurse down a function too many times, that stack fills up and then overflows.
 That's right.
 Even your Python interpreter is using the stack data structure.

 ## How to do it in Python3